Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 Each corresponding "section" contains all the settings that you can work with to build your profile

 # How to build up the file
-All entries (or chapters) are stated within square brackets and contain the Tabname and the name of the entry: "[Tabname:entry name]"
+All entries (or chapters) are stated within square brackets and contain the Tabname and the name of the entry: ``[tabname:entry name]``

 **Note: There are NO spaces between the tabname and entry name, only a colon**

 ## STEP 1: Building blocks: Hidden entries
 You can create hidden entries that will not be shown in SuperSlicer but that you can use to combine later when creating the final visible profile.
-I can create an entry for \"common PETG"\ that contains settings that I would like to always use when printing PETG (NOT brand specific for instance).
-Such a hidden entry is made by putting the entry name between asterix' \*, like so:
+You can create an entry for \"common PETG"\ that contains settings that you would like to always use when printing PETG (NOT brand specific for instance).
+Such a hidden entry is made by putting the entry name between **asterix' \*** like so:

 **``[filament:*common PETG*]``**
-**NOTE: Minde the Asterix at the beginning and and of the entry name!!!**
+**NOTE: Mind the Asterix at the beginning and end of the entry name!!!**

 Items that you can include in the common part are for instance:
 - bridge_fan_speed